 But the acting doesn’t stop: you will continue to learn different styles of dialogue, work on the intimacy of your close ups, and build character arcs.

 The final assessment

 It’s not all coasting, of course.
 We will set monthly homework and have regular formative assessments on your development throughout the term, and a summative assessment towards the end of your course.
-We will use the Trinity marking standard to grade your work.
+We will use one-to-one sessions to regularly assess your work.